Thomas Cook/Co-op deal cleared by competition body

 It is currently conducting a strategic review of its British business where sales have been hit by tough economic conditions which have hit its core customer base of young families with children particularly hard.

-Rival TUI Travel, which owns the Thomson and First Choice chains, has fared better, selling to a broader demographic base.
+Rival TUI Travel TT.L, which owns the Thomson and First Choice chains, has fared better, selling to a broader demographic base.

 Thomas Cook plans to conduct its tour operator business separately from the joint venture.